jakublevy/chocopkgs/anki/README.md

     - Not created by default
 * `/InstallDir:` - where to install the binaries
   - Default value: `"$env:ProgramFiles\Anki"`
-* `/Qt5` - installs Anki with Qt 5
-    - By default (without this parameter) Qt 6 is used

 ### Examples
 * Install into `D:\anki` directory